 When building your messaging campaigns, it’s easy to focus primarily on push and email to bring users back to your app.
 But without effective in-app messaging to add value once those users are in your app, it’s a wasted opportunity.

-This is why you need to approach your messaging strategy from an omnichannel perspective.
-Each messaging channel should complement the others to create a seamless user experience that fuels retention
+This is why you need to approach your messaging strategy from an omnichannel perspective, with each messaging channel complementing the others to create a powerful, seamless user experience at every touchpoint.

 Learn how CleverTap Journeys makes building automated omnichannel marketing campaigns that span push, email, SMS, and in-app messages simple.